Suraphol Sombatcharoen

-Suraphol Sombatcharoen (25 September 1930 - 16 August 1968) (Thai: สุรพล สมบัติเจริญ) was a Thai luk thung singer.
+Suraphol Sombatcharoen (25 September 1930 - 16 August 1968) (Thai: สุรพล สมบัติเจริญ) was a Thai luk thung singer and former Air force officer.
 Dubbed the "King of Luk Thung", he was one of the first and most important stars of the genre.
 He was fatally shot while seated in his own car after a live performance in Nakhon Pathom.

 Biography

-Born as Lamduan Sombatcharoen in Suphan Buri province, he chose Suraphol as his stage name.
-His first hit came in 1954 with "Nam Ta Sao Wieng" ("Tears of a Lao Girl").
+Born as Lamduan Sombatcharoen in Suphan Buri province to a wealthy family, he chose Suraphol as his stage name.
+His first hit came in 1954 with "Nam Ta Lao Wieng" ("Tears of a Lao Girl").
 It marked the emergence of luk thung, a Thai counterpart to such crooning styles as Japanese enka and Indonesian kroncong.
 The genre also embodied influences such as Hollywood film music, American country music, Malay pop and Afro-Cuban rhythms.

 Enjoying popularity at the same time as Elvis Presley and The Beatles, Suraphol Sombatcharoen was sometimes called the "Thai Elvis".
 During the 1960s, there was no Thai performer who was better known than Sombatcharoen.

 Suraphol Sombatcharoen composed more than 100 songs.
-Among his best known compositions are "Sao Suan Taeng" ("The Girl from the Cucumber Field"), "Mong" ("Look"), "Nam Ta Ja Tho" ("The Tears of a Corporal"), "Khong Plom" ("Fake Stuff"), and "Muai Cham" ("Broken-Hearted Chinese Girl").
+Among his best known compositions are "Sao Suan Taeng" ("The Girl from the Cucumber Field"), "Mong" ("Look"), "Nam Ta Ja Tho" ("The Tears of a Corporal"), "Khong Plom" ("Fake Stuff"), "Muai Cham" ("Broken-Hearted Chinese Girl") and "Pen Sode Tam Mai" ("Why are you still single").

 Shortly before his murder, he released his last and most well-known song, "Siphok Pi Haeng Khwam Lang" ("สิบหกปีแห่งความหลัง" or "16 Years of Our Past"), a sad song about the end of his own 16-year marriage that reflected on both the happiness and bitterness of the union.

 Sombatcharoen was shot dead by an unknown assailant while walking to his car after a performance on August 16, 1968.
 The motive for the murder remains unknown.

+Military career

+Suraphol Sombatcharoen initially enrolls in the Navy as the nurse student of the navy's medical department.
+But he likes singing very much and he often escape to singing at night until get caught by his commander and imprisoned in the Navy prison.
+Then he became the icon of many inmates by singing to them before sleep.

+After being released from the prison, he switched to the Air Force.
+One day, he's singing in the party of the Air force, and one member named Flight Lieutenant Pramote Wannapong (เรืออากาศโทปราโมทย์ วรรณพงษ์), and Pramote persuade Suraphol to join the military band of the Air force, and Suraphol accepts it.